worldcoin/hubble-commander/README.md

 * `make bench-e2e-locally` - run an E2E benchmark on a local commander instance (set `TEST` env var to the name of the test)
 * `make bench-creation-profile` - start commander and run E2E batch creation benchmark in the same process with CPU profiling
 * `make bench-sync-profile` - start commander and run E2E butch sync benchmark in the same process with CPU profiling
+* `make bench-e2e-ci-part-1` - start commander and run 1st part (optimized for the CI speed) of E2E benchmarks in the same process
+* `make bench-e2e-ci-part-3` - start commander and run 2nd part (optimized for the CI speed) of E2E benchmarks in the same process
+* `make bench-e2e-ci-part-4` - start commander and run 3rd part (optimized for the CI speed) of E2E benchmarks in the same process
+* `make bench-e2e-ci-part-5` - start commander and run 4th part (optimized for the CI speed) of E2E benchmarks in the same process

 ## Running with Go-Ethereum (Geth)